How to Hire Software Developers?

 Just technical skills will not suffice for the software development team.
 So a good understanding of business processes with advanced technical skills is an ideal trait of a software development company.
 In addition, here are some of the basic factors that are expected from a software developer to have.

-• Understanding of the client’s business and their user persona.
+• Understanding of the client’s business and their user audience.

 • Building a transparent communication network between both teams.